VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 purchased, not the difference between what the registrant requested and what the registrant purchased.

-The consequence of this is that the informationa about how many seats the registrant requested only needs to exist in the model on the read-side.
+The consequence of this is that the information about how many seats the registrant requested only needs to exist in the model on the read-side.